JacobSNGoodwin/jacobgoodwin-v2/src/pages/test/markdown-sample.md

 ---
-layout: ../../../layouts/BlogPostLayout.astro
+layout: '@layouts/TestPostLayout.astro'
-title: Post Numero Uno
+title: Sample Post
-description: This is an example post that we can use for stuff at some point!
+description: This is used to test and style markdown files!
 authors:
   - Jacob Goodwin
   - Jenny Jones
-  - Bryan Rodriguez
 tags:
   - travel
   - outings